-Leeks are a cool season crop, relatively easy to grow in rich soil.
+Leeks are a cool-season crop, relatively easy to grow in rich soil.
 They can be planted from seed or transplanted like onions from leek sets.
 With few pests or disease problems, the major issue when growing leeks may be scrawny looking leeks.

 Why Do I have Skinny Leek Plants?

+A member of the Allium family and, thus, related to garlic, onion, shallots, and scallions, leeks are a hardy biennial that is grown as an annual.
+Wild leeks were used as a food source as early as 4,000 B.C., the Bronze Age.
+Long popular in European cuisine and sometimes referred to as the gourmet's onion or the poor man's asparagus, leeks have grown in popularity in the United States.
+While the leaves of leeks are edible, the plant is grown primarily for its stem.
+If your leeks are too thin, the most obvious cause is crowding.
+This will occur when broadcasting seeds or if you plant sets too close together.
+Since the plant is being grown for the underground stem, it obviously needs some space.
+You need to thin leeks 6 inches (15 cm.) apart to allow enough space between for growth.
 Thin leeks in two stages, first when about four weeks old and then again when they are about the size of a pencil.
-These pencil sized “thinnings” do very well when transplanted.
-Plant the four to six week old seedlings in beds 6 inches apart in a zigzag pattern; or in a trench, 6-8 inches apart and in rows 16 inches apart.
-Some gardeners cut the roots back to an inch long and trim the tips of the leaves a bit prior to transplanting.
+These pencil-sized “thinnings” do very well when transplanted.
+Plant the four to six week old seedlings in beds 6 inches (15 cm.) apart in a zigzag pattern; or in a trench, 6 to 8 inches (15-20 cm.) apart and in rows 16 inches (41 cm.) apart.
+Some gardeners cut the roots back to an inch (2.5 cm.) long and trim the tips of the leaves a bit prior to transplanting.
 To each his own; I just dug another trench and plunked mine in and they are doing great.

 Other Reasons for Leeks That Are Too Thin